ritarafaeli/dwa15-archive-fall-2015-notes/03_Laravel/18_Seeders.md

 Carbon is a package that comes with Laravel and provides many date/time methods; you can read more about Carbon here: <https://github.com/briannesbitt/Carbon>.

-Using `Carbon::new()` as we have in this example will give all of your books the same `created_at`/ `updated_at` values.
+Using `Carbon::now()` as we have in this example will give all of your books the same `created_at`/ `updated_at` values.
 If you need your sample data to have unique timestamp fields, you could use a package like [Faker](https://github.com/fzaninotto/Faker) to generate random time strings.